Fish and Wildlife Technology

 - Francis Finnick Memorial Conservation Award

-Full-time faculty in the Environmental Conservation and Horticulture Department offers you a wide range of expertise through their educational and professional backgrounds.
-Graduate degrees were earned at institutions such as Syracuse University, Utah State University, SUNY College of Environmental Science and Forestry, Lehigh University, SUNY Brockport and the University of New Hampshire.
+Full-time faculty in the Environmental Conservation and Horticulture Department earned graduate degrees at institutions such as Syracuse University, Utah State University, SUNY College of Environmental Science and Forestry, Lehigh University, SUNY Brockport, and the University of Rochester.
+Complementing the decades of experience teaching at the college level, FLCC's faculty has lived and worked from Maine to Hawaii within the conservation field.